 The Australian Physiotherapy Association has been working towards a career pathway for physiotherapists.

-Things you really need to consider before deciding to study physiotherapy
+Things you really need to consider before deciding on a career in physiotherapy

-Competitition to work with elite athletes – Many young people will become interested in physiotherapy as a career as they dream of working with elite athletes.
+Many young people will become interested in physiotherapy as a career as they dream of working with elite athletes.
 While this is definitely possible, there is a lot of competition for these positions.
-The Head Physiotherapist for the Australian Olympic Team for the London 2012 Games gives her tips here.

 Ironically, it is common for physiotherapists to suffer from work-related musculoskeletal disorders.
 This can involve pain in the upper and lower back, the neck, shoulders, wrists, hands and ankles.
 Many physiotherapists start having symptoms in their first 5 years of practice.
 On top of the physical side, physio Nick Schuster has spoken about his experience with burnout.
 A self-care plan needs to be considered if you would like a long career as a clinician.
 Physiotherapist Georgie Davidson has given an account of how her clinical career has had longevity.